nuxt/website-v2/content/en/guides/concepts/context-helpers.md

 ```

 In the example, `renderedOn` will evaluate to `'server'` when using server-side rendering and a user accesses the page directly.
 When the user would navigate to the page from another part of the application, e.g. by click on a `<NuxtLink>`, it will evaluate to client.

+## Example

+In this example we use the `$nuxt.isOnline` and `$nuxt.isOffline` helper as a connection checker to tell the user if they are online or offline.
+We use `asyncData` to return the time in seconds along with the process helpers, `renderedOn` , to print a message telling us if we are rendered on the server or client.
+We then show a button which when clicked calls a method that refreshes the number of seconds using `$nuxt.refresh()`.
+We also show the `onNuxtReady` helper to print a message to the console when Nuxt.js is ready and mounted.

 <app-modal>
   <code-sandbox  :src="csb_link_helpers"></code-sandbox>